knanne/knanne.github.io/_posts/2017-06-25-notes-on-sql.md

 For example, imagine a table of accounts and transactions to those accounts over time, which can either be debits or credits, and some various other attributes.
 You may want to report on statistics based of the rows of debits and credits differently.
 In this case, it's helpful to create a base table of the account ids, and all reporting periods (e.g. months), and then optionally join the metrics from either the separated debits query and credits query when applicable.
 Below is how to accomplish this in Oracle (or PostgreSQL).

-Similar functionality is included in MySQL 8.0 as an added Common Table Expression (CTE) https://dev.mysql.com/doc/refman/8.0/en/with.html
+This functionality of Common Table Expressions (CTE) is included in [PostgreSQL](https://www.postgresql.org/docs/current/static/queries-with.html), and will be included in [MySQL 8.0](https://dev.mysql.com/doc/refman/8.0/en/with.html)

 ```sql
 WITH base_table AS (